 • talking with a doctor about hormonal therapy if you have heavy menstrual bleeding

-Anemia is a health condition that occurs when you don’t have enough red blood cells, and it causes symptoms such as lightheadedness, fatigue, weakness, and shortness of breath.
+Anemia is a health condition that occurs when you don’t have enough red blood cells or your red blood cells can’t function properly.
+It can cause symptoms such as:

-There are different types of anemia.
-They share similar symptoms but have different causes as well as different treatments and severity levels.
+The different types of anemia share similar symptoms but have different causes, treatments, and severity.
 Some anemias, such as megaloblastic anemia, can be treated with dietary changes.
 Other anemias, such as sickle cell anemia, are chronic and inherited.

 You can’t prevent inherited types of anemia, but you can take steps to help your body get the nutrients it needs to prevent anemias caused by a lack of iron, B12, or folate.